nip24pl/nip24-java-client/README.md

 # NIP24 Client for Java

-This is the official repository for NIP24 Client for Java: https://nip24.pl
+This is the official repository for NIP24 VIES Client for Java: https://nip24.pl

-This library contains validators for common Polish tax numbers like NIP, REGON and KRS.
+This library contains validators for VIES (VAT EU) and common Polish tax numbers like NIP, REGON and KRS.
 Validators for EU VAT ID and IBAN are also included.
 After registration at NIP24 Portal this library could be used for various on-line validations of Polish and EU companies.
 Please, visit our web page for more details.